Edit Blog Post

 The chair marks the supposed spot where Patrick Henry gave his "Give me liberty or give me death!" speech

-colonial garb that is almost mandatory for such sites.
+is almost mandatory for such sites.

 Church members are discouraged from becoming tour guides so the historical side of the site remains eligible for federal funding.